LittleWalter/up/README.md

     Navigate <code>up</code> the Directory Tree with Ease | Bash & Zsh Navigation Script
 </h1>

-`up` is a Bash and Zsh-compatible script designed to simplify navigating up the directory tree.
-Quickly jump multiple levels, autocomplete subdirectory names, and even handle Unicode paths—all in a single command!
+`up` is a Bash and Zsh-compatible script designed to simplify navigating up the directory tree to parent directories.
+Quickly jump multiple levels, autocomplete subdirectory names, and even handle Unicode paths—all in a simple command!

 Say adiós to typing `cd ..` repeatedly and streamline your workflow with `up`.